 The high level of hygiene required in a hospital environment means that patient support services operators need to be able to guarantee a high standard of cleaning while working within budget constraints.
-Choosing the right cleaning machinery to save on operating labour as well as ensuring a low total cost of ownership is essential.
+It's essential to choose the right cleaning machinery to save on operating labour and the cost of ownership.

-- 9-10 i-mops in use throughout the hospital
+- There are 9 to 10 i-mops in use throughout the hospital

-- I-mops are also used for cleaning room bathrooms on discharge cleans
+- i-mops are also used for cleaning room bathrooms after discharge

 - Microfibre mopping is still used to clean rooms with patients